bminer/node-blade/README.md

 **Live UI**

+#### As of Blade 3.0, the Live UI plugin has been moved to another repository.

+#### More information about the Live UI plugin is coming soon...

-Blade provides a Live UI plugin that allows Blade to support live binding.
+~~Blade provides a Live UI plugin that allows Blade to support live binding.
 Live binding provides automatic two-way synchronization between your models and views on a given web page.
 That is, when data in your Model is updated, the rendered Blade views on the client's browser are automatically updated with the new content, and similarly, when a